hmrc/agents-external-stubs/README.md

 404| when userId not found

 #### POST /agents-external-stubs/users/api-platform
-Create a new user from api-platform test user. (_requires valid bearer token_)
+Create a new user from api-platform test user.

 *Payload*